MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/clients-not-receive-policy-data.md

 Consider the following scenario:

-- You're running Microsoft System Center Configuration Manager (current branch, version 1810, or a later version) in your hierarchy.
+- You're running Configuration Manager (current branch, version 1810, or a later version) in your hierarchy.
 - The instance of Microsoft SQL Server that's hosting the database for the primary site is lost.
 - You recover a primary site from a CAS on a newly installed SQL Server instance (for the primary site).